-The body was styled by industrial designer Raymond Lowey — the man who designed products and graphics for IBM, Coca-Cola, Shell Oil, and hundreds of other brands.
+The body was styled by industrial designer Raymond Loewy — the man who designed products and graphics for IBM, Coca-Cola, Shell Oil, and hundreds of other brands.
 There were 139 GG-1 locomotives built.
 Only 16 remain and four of them, including the one at the National Railroad Museum, are preserved indoors.

 The General Motors Aerotrain